Locust: Evolution

-Interaction with humans
+Interaction with humans and animals

 Ancient times

 Study of literature shows how pervasive plagues of locusts were over the course of history.
 The insects arrived unexpectedly, often after a change of wind direction or weather, and the consequences were devastating.
 The Ancient Egyptians carved locusts on tombs in the period 2470 to 2220 BC.
-A devastating plague in Egypt is also mentioned in the Book of Exodus in the Bible.
+A devastating plague in Egypt is mentioned in the Book of Exodus in the Bible.
+Locust plague is mentioned in the Indian Mahabharata.
 The Iliad mentions locusts taking to the wing to escape fire.
-Plagues of locusts are also mentioned in the Quran.
+Plagues of locusts are mentioned in the Quran.
 In the ninth century BC, the Chinese authorities appointed anti-locust officers.
 In the New Testament, John the Baptist was said to survive in the wilderness on locusts and wild honey; and human-headed locusts appear in the Book of Revelation.

 Aristotle studied locusts and their breeding habits and Livy recorded a devastating plague in Capua in 203 BC.
 He mentioned human epidemics following locust plagues which he associated with the stench from the putrifying corpses; the linking of human disease outbreaks to locust plagues was widespread.
 A pestilence in the northwestern provinces of China in 311 AD that killed 98% of the population locally was blamed on locusts, and may have been caused by an increase in numbers of rats (and their fleas) that devoured the locust carcasses.